slogan621/tscharts/README.md

 # Python library (tschartslib)

-The unit tests listed below all are based on a Python library that thinly wraps the tscharts REST API.
+The unit tests listed below are based on a Python library that thinly wraps the tscharts REST API.
 This library is named tschartslib, and can be installed using pip:

 ```
 sudo pip install tschartslib